Iced-code/SoarBulba/README.md

 Click the extension icon in the toolbar.

-In the popup, click the button corresponding to the section you want to jump to (e.g., Base Stats or Top of Page).
+In the popup, click the button corresponding to the section you want to jump to.
 The page will scroll smoothly to the selected section.

-Note: The extension is only active on Bulbapedia Pokémon pages.
-On other sites, the icon is grayed out.
+## Credits
+Created by Ayaan Modak